jkboyce/jprime/README.md

 Because the graph for $N$ objects and maximum throw $H$ is of finite size equal to the number of states ($H$ choose $N$), there exists a longest prime siteswap pattern(s) for that case.
 The theory behind these longest prime patterns and how to find them is discussed in this 1999 [paper](https://github.com/jkboyce/jprime/blob/main/longest_prime_siteswaps_1999.pdf).
 Here we update the table of results in the paper to correct inaccuracies and include more recent findings.

 `jprime` searches the juggling state graph to find patterns, exploiting the structure of the graph to speed up the search.
-In addition the search is done in parallel over $T$ threads using a work-stealing scheme to balance work across threads.
+In addition the search is done in parallel using a work-stealing scheme to balance work across threads.

 # Results